Recipes from Italy

 Step 1) - For spaghetti with tomato sauce (spaghetti al pomodoro), start with the sauce.

-Sauté 2 cloves of garlic in 3 tablespoons of extra virgin olive oil for a few minutes on a high heat.
-Then add 800 g (1 ¾ pounds) of peeled tomatoes.
+Sauté the garlic in the extra virgin olive oil for a few minutes on a high heat.
+Then add the peeled tomatoes.

 NOTE ON GARLIC: If you don't want the garlic flavor to be too intense, you can use only one clove.
 You can even cut it in half and remove the core.
 On the contrary, if you want a stronger garlic flavor, you can chop it.